MercaderLabAnatomy/T-MIDAS/README.md

 </pre>

 ## WIP
-- Plug & Play DGMs for Transfer Learning (PyTorch framework)
+- AI for ROI detection in brightfield and fluorescence images
-- Lightsheet data
+- Code stability
-- Time series data

 ## Installation (Ubuntu)